 Methodology is the cornerstone of research in Social Sciences.
 Social Science Data analysis aims at testing theories and allowing researchers to make correct and reliable inferences.

-Here at the ESSDA we are delighted to offer our MA that allows students to acquire a broad range of relevant research methods in the social sciences and to master their own research at the highest level of proficiency.
-The MA covers all aspects of modern social science data analysis.
+The Essex Summer School in Social Science Data Analysis is proud to offer an MA that allows students to acquire a broad range of relevant research methods in the social sciences and to master their own research at the highest level of proficiency.
+The MA currently is restricted to concentrations in content in quantitative social science data analysis.

 The MA is only available to students via the Essex Summer School in Social Science Data Analysis.